 Sessions start with assessment of signs and symptoms and our discussion.
 You will then privately remove outer clothing as necessary and lie on a massage table covered in clean towels.
 You will be draped with clean towels and then acupuncture, massage and any other TCM therapies will commence.
 The period of needle retention varies but is often around 20 minutes.
 During this time you will relax in a comfortable environment before removal of needles, and we finish with a quick discussion of next steps and any home maintenance that may be recommended.

 Once a week is the most common attendance pattern, but some conditions benefit from more intensive treatment involving attendance two or three times a week.
-After completing a course of treatment, a check-up and balancing session is recommended each season.
+The initial period is sometimes followed by less frequent sessions.